maxludden/supergene-v2/books/book01/md/chapter-0052.md

 Son of Heaven suddenly raged.
 And everyone else was shocked.
 In the blink of an eye, the sacred-blood creature had fallen at the foot the mountain and died.

-> "Sacred-Blood Creature Purple-Winged Dragon Killed.
-Sacred-Blood Beast Soul Of Purple-Winged Dragon Gained.
-Eat The Flesh Of Purple-Winged Dragon To Gain Zero To Ten Sacred-Blood Geno Points Randomly."
+> "Sacred-Blood creature Purple-Winged Dragon killed.
+Sacred-Blood beast soul of Purple-Winged Dragon gained.
+Eat the flesh of Purple-Winged Dragon to gain zero to ten Sacred-Blood geno points randomly."

 The voice sounded in Han Sen’s mind.
 Han Sen almost shed tears for happiness.
 However, he managed to fake disappointment, helplessness and frustration.